How an MBA Can Help You Prepare for an Uncertain Future

 This diversity speaks to the wide applicability of the MBA curriculum to all types of businesses and the desirability of the MBA skillset among employers seeking new management talent.
 With an MBA you can feel confident that if economic conditions change—or even just if your interests change—you can pivot your career in a new direction because you’re employable in all kinds of organizations in a variety of roles.

 Read More: An MBA Opens Doors to a Variety of Careers.

 While certain skills can rise and fall in demand in the labor market, others stand the test of time because they’re focused around people and widely applicable.
 There’s a reason leading companies across sectors like Google, McKinsey & Co., Apple, and Goldman Sachs are among the world’s leading hirers of MBA talent every year: MBA programs attract top talent and train them to effectively understand and lead people and solve problems.

 A survey of full-time MBA alumni shows that 4 in 5 agree that business school developed their soft skills—interpersonal abilities that enable harmonious and effective working interactions.
 This is, of course, by design.
 The business school experience encourages students to constantly put their soft skills to the test in situations like team-based assignments and classroom case study discussions.

-A recent survey of more than 1,200 corporate recruiters shows that across world regions, industries, and company types and sizes, working with others and problem solving and are the skills that are the most important for their current job openings.
+A recent survey recruiters shows that across world regions, industries, and company types and sizes, working with others and problem solving and are the skills that are the most important for their current job openings.
 And how do these recruiters rate business schools on teaching these skills?
 The vast majority say graduates are prepared to execute these skills on the job in leadership positions in their companies.
 In addition, overall nearly 9 in 10 recruiters agree or strongly agree that their new business school hires are primed for sustained success at their organizations.